john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 Well done.
 You are ready to proceed with part 1.

-To complete the second set of tasks and run the second notebook, one will have to install Andaconda on their own personal computer.
+To run the second notebook, one will have to install Andaconda on their own personal computer.
 Although Anaconda is available for Windows, Linux, and MacOS, I have only tested the code on Fedora 37.
 It should run on any RHEL-based OS.

 A complete list of the h/w test config, OS details, and installed conda related s/w is <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/hardware-and-software-config-and-versions">here</a>.
 This may prove helpful when troubleshooting.